cbalbin-bio/Epitopedia/README.md

 This software is released under the MIT License

-Software and databasesused in Epitopedia may be released under various licenses:
+Software and databases used in Epitopedia may be released under various licenses:

 Software: